giberti/ext-oauth-shim/README.md

 ## Contributing

 This is a work in progress.
 Please consider helping flesh out the `OAuthProvider` class.
-The `OAuth` class work is underway in the [oauth-client branch](https://github.com/giberti/ext-oauth-shim/tree/oauth-client).
 This guide to [testing with docker](https://github.com/giberti/ext-oauth-shim/wiki/Testing-with-Docker) can be helpful when trying to contribute.

 Pull requests are welcome!